jlyu26/Feedbacker/optimization/test.md

 ## Testing

+### Why Jest

+One big advantage is Jest will run test suites in parallel as long as they're split into separate files.
+So if we put test cases into many small files, it will run faster.

 ### Unit and Integration Testing

 Unit Testing: Take one single piece of application (a single function, a model, a single route handler) and test it in isolation to make sure that it's working the way as expect.